 The Santoku is the best all-purpose knife designed for cutting fish, meat and vegetables and, whilst it’s not a traditional Japanese knife, the Western-inspired knife is a popular addition in many kitchens worldwide due to its versatility and is an excellent option for cutting sushi.

 The Yanagiba knife is a typical sushi knife that is great for cutting the sushi roll as well as sashimi.
 It’s not quite as versatile as a Santoku knife but it is designed more for cutting sushi instead of being a universal style knife.

 Therefore, in our opinion, the best knife for sushi (if you are limited) is either the Santoku or Yanagiba.

-Final ThoughtsWhen it comes to sushi, a varied collection of traditional Japanese knives is best for ensuring that all ingredients are cut and sliced to the most precise and accurate level possible.
+Final ThoughtsWhen it comes to the best knife to cut sushi rolls, a varied collection of traditional Japanese knives is needed for ensuring that all ingredients are cut and sliced to the most precise and accurate level possible.

 For most people, however, it’s not realistic to assume that you can have a 5-7 piece knife set dedicated solely to making sushi and while a master chef might have an even more extensive range, for most, a few multi-purpose knives are more realistic for the average kitchen.

 With this in mind, the Santoku and Yanagiba knives are the two best when it comes to being well suited to creating a wide range of sushi dishes, and having both of these knives at your disposal would be our recommendation.